Noorzy/OpenClassrooms/README.md

 ## Setup
 Download or clone the repository and open/import it in Android Studio.

-Run the app in Android Studio.
+Build and run the app in Android Studio.